RubixML/ML/README.md

 ```

 ### Unlabeled
-Unlabeled Datasets are useful for training Unsupervised Estimators and making predictions on new samples.
+Unlabeled Datasets are used for training Unsupervised Estimators and for feeding new samples into an Estimator to make predictions.

 ##### Parameters:
 | Param | Default | Type | Description |